ricklon/pidtests/README.md

  #Tests

-# Case: Servo control move potentionmeter
+# Case: Servo control move potentiometer
- ## Issue: there maybe no noise.
+ ## Issue: there may be no noise.
 ## 1. Just move to the goal

 ## 2. Move to the goal proportionally

-## 3. Move to the goal proporitionally and derivatively
+## 3. Move to the goal proportionally and derivatively

 ## 4. move to the goal full PID